ML4VRP/ML4VRP2024/README.md

 ## <a id='vrps'>VRP Problem Instances </a>
 ### <a id='cvrp'>CVRP </a>
-<span style="color:red">to add</span>
+The Uchoa dataset [Uchoa17] is one of the most widely studied CVRP benchmark data sets.
+This data set covers different instance features, such as depot positioning, customer positioning, demand distribution etc, allowing a comprehensive assessment of algorithm performance.

+The problem instances provided in the competition are the Uchoa CVRP instances with customers ranging from 100 to 400, covering different instance types.
+The competition will evaluate the submitted solution results using a subset of the provided instances (unknown to the participants before the results are presented).

 <details>
 <summary><strong>More about instance file format</strong></summary>

-The CRP problem data can be found under the `Instances/CVRP/vrp/` directory.
+The CVRP problem data can be found under the `Instances/CVRP/vrp/` directory.
 The JSON files corresponding to the problem instances can be found under the `Instances/CVRP/json/` directory.

 Each `.vrp` file and json file is named with respect to its corresponding instance name, e.g.: the files corresponding to problem instance **X-n101-k25** is located at
 - `Instances/CVRP/vrp/X-n101-k25.vrp` and